-The GSW-2692 provides a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
-It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.3Q compliant VLANs, and empowers multimedia applications with multicast switching and CoS services.
+This switch provides a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
+It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, and empower multimedia applications with multicast switching and CoS services.

-Figure 1-1 Front and Rear Panels
+Figure 1-1.
+FGL-2870 Front and Rear Panels

-\.
-If an SFP transceiver is plugged in, the corresponding RJ-45 port is disabled for ports 25-26.
+^{1.} RJ-45 ports shared with a SFP tranceiver slots.
+If an SFP transceiver is plugged in, the corresponding RJ-45 port is disabled.